-That’s correct, we’d never send you a text or email with a link that takes you directly to a log on page.
+We’d never send you a text or email with a link that takes you directly to a log on page.
 Fraudsters do this.

 We’d never send you a text or email that didn’t include part of your name, business account number or post code.
 For more information, look at our tips for spotting a scam message.

-That’s correct, we’d never send you a text or email that didn’t include part of your name, business account number or post code.
+We’d never send you a text or email that didn’t include part of your name, business account number or post code.

 We’ll never get in touch and ask you to move money to another account.
 Only a fraudster would do this.
 If you get a message like this, don’t reply.
 Use our top tips for spotting a scam message.

-That’s correct, we’d never message and ask you to move money to another account – not even to secure an account.
+We’d never message and ask you to move money to another account – not even to secure an account.